ajh123-development/website/docs/History_Survival/Multiplayer/index.md

 Messages in chat can use any color or formatting code as defined [here](/History_Survival/Text/Formatting/).
 These codes begin with the § symbol (known as a section sign/symbol).
 A message can contain multiple codes, useful if you want a rainbow.

-**Color codes have to go after formatting codes if you want the colored text to be formatted.**

 An example of multiple codes looks like this.
 You may need to enable JavaScript for the result to work properly.

 <p>